 - Market Share – The pricing decision may be important when the firm has an objective of gaining a hold in a new market or retaining a certain percent of an existing market.
-For new products under this objective the price is set artificially low in order to capture a sizeable portion of the market and will be increased as the product becomes more accepted by the target market (we will discuss this marketing strategy in further detail in our next tutorial).
-For existing products, firms may use price decisions to insure they retain market share in instances where there is a high level of market competition and competitors who are willing to compete on price.
+For new products under this objective, the price is set artificially low in order to capture a sizeable portion of the market and will be increased as the product becomes more accepted by the target market.
+For existing products, firms may use price decisions to ensure they retain market share in instances where there is a high level of market competition and competitors who are willing to compete on price.

 - Maximize Profits – Older products that appeal to a market that is no longer growing may have a company objective requiring the price be set at a level that optimizes profits.
-This is often the case when the marketer has little incentive to introduce improvements to the product (e.g., demand for product is declining) and will continue to sell the same product at a price premium for as long as some in the market is willing to buy.
+This is often the case when the marketer has little incentive to introduce improvements to the product (see Decline Stage of the Product Life Cycle) and will continue to sell the same product at a price premium for as long as some in the market is willing to buy.